 And it was all because I accidentally punctured the filter bubble I built.
 It was good while it lasted.

 A state of ideological isolation that occurs when you’re too stuck within a specific state of search.
-This term, first developed by writer and former MoveOn.org executive director Eli Pariser in the early 2010s, is often applied to political ideology, particularly in the way that right-leaning content and left-leaning content In case you’d like to learn more, Pariser wrote a book on the topic.
+This term, first developed by writer and former MoveOn.org executive director Eli Pariser in the early 2010s, is often applied to political ideology, particularly in the way that right-leaning content and left-leaning content often were separated from one another in algorithmic feeds.
+In case you’d like to learn more, Pariser wrote a book on the topic.

 My strategy for building a filter bubble